nanoporetech/dorado-docs/docs/index.md

 Examples of business logic output may be basecalls in a  BAM file generated during basecalling.
 To write these outputs to a file we must redirect the `stdout` output to a file.

-Below is an example of writing the `stdout` output from `dorado basecaller` (which by default is a BAM file) using the `>` redirection operator.
+Below is an example of writing the `stdout` output from Dorado `basecaller` (which by default is a BAM file) using the `>` redirection operator.
 The `stderr` (runtime information) will be written to the terminal as normal.

 ```dorado